lucianopereira86/CRUD-NetCore-TDD/README.md

 ![print04](/docs/print04.JPG)

-Add a reference from the Infra project to the web API project.
+Add a reference from the Infra project to the web API project and a reference to the Test project from the other ones.
-Add a reference to the Test project from the other projects.
+The solution will look like this:

 ![print05](/docs/print05.JPG)